wandile6/Digital-Portfolio/README.md

 ---

 ## 🎓 Summary
 This portfolio showcases my readiness for the professional ICT environment.
-Through business communication, interview preparation, networking, and workplace etiquette training, I have developed essential competencies needed for a successful career in **Communication Networks and IT Support**.
+Through business communication, interview preparation, networking, and workplace etiquette training, I have developed essential competencies needed for a successful career in Communication Networks and IT Support.

 ---